nikitadev1998/mrpeasy/README.md

 ### **Counter web application**

+1. `cd mrpeasy/public`
+2. `php -S localhost:9999`

 Since no framework was specified I decided to build the core functionality by myself and do not use libraries and frameworks for this web application.
-######**Such approach advantages:**
+###### **Such approach advantages:**
 1. No redundant functionality in the codebase
 2. Challenge myself writing things from the scratch
-######**Disadvantages:**
+###### **Disadvantages:**
-1. Time-consuming, using the framework thing would go several times faster.
+1. Time-consuming, using the framework thing would go several times faster even for such small project.

-1. `cd mrpeasy/public`
-2. `php -S localhost:9999`